-Learn as much as you can about your family member’s illness or disability and about how to be a caregiver.
+Learn as much as you can about your family member’s illness or disability and how to care for it.
 The more you know, the less anxiety you’ll feel about your new role and the more effective you’ll be.

 Seek out other caregivers.
 It helps to know you’re not alone.
 It’s comforting to give and receive support from others who understand exactly what you’re going through.

 Trust your instincts.
 Remember, you know your family member best.
 Don’t ignore what doctors and specialists tell you, but listen to your gut, too.

 Encourage your loved one’s independence.
 Caregiving does not mean doing everything for your loved one.
-Be open to technologies and strategies that allow your family member to be as independent as possible.
+Be open to technologies and strategies that allow your family member to remain as independent as possible.

 Know your limits.
 Be realistic about how much of your time and yourself you can give.
 Set clear limits, and communicate those limits to doctors, family members, and other people involved.

 Family caregiving tip 1: Accept your feelings

 Caregiving can trigger a host of difficult emotions, including anger, fear, resentment, guilt, helplessness, and grief.
 It’s important to acknowledge and accept what you’re feeling, both good and bad.
 Don’t beat yourself up over your doubts and misgivings.
 Having these feelings doesn’t mean that you don’t love your family member—they simply mean you’re human.

 What you may feel about being a family caregiver

 - Anxiety and worry – You may worry about how you will handle the additional responsibilities of caregiving and what will happen to your family member if something happens to you.
 You may also fear what will happen in the future as your loved one’s illness progresses.

 - Anger or resentment.
 You may feel angry or resentful toward the person you’re caring for, even though you know it’s irrational.
 Or you might be angry at the world in general, or resentful of other friends or family members who don’t have your responsibilities.